TranslationalBioinformaticsIGTP/STARProtocols_Mazuelas_2022/README.md

 # README

 Pipeline for performing a Quality Control (QC) analysis of neurofibromaspheres differentiation.

-**WARNING!** This analysis is performed in a Linux system
+**IMPORTANT!** To run this analysis you need a Linux system

-This directory contains the necessary files to perform QC of a new generation of neurospheres.
-There are different files for processing your RNA-seq data and compare the expression of your neurofibromaspheres with the expression of the differentiantion published at Mazuelas et al. 2022 (https://doi.org/10.1016/j.celrep.2022.110385).
+This directory contains the necessary files to perform QC of a new generation of neurofibromaspheres.
+There are different files for processing your RNA-seq data and compare the expression of your neurofibromaspheres with the expression of the differentiation published at Mazuelas et al. 2022 (<https://doi.org/10.1016/j.celrep.2022.110385>).
 Figure 3E in this paper is a representation of how the differentiation of your spheres should look like.

-In the case you have enough space in your computer and computational capacity, you can also download the raw data of Mazuelas et al. 2022 available at EGA under the acession number EGAS00001005907, but it is not strickly necesary for performing this QC analysis.
+In the case you have enough space in your computer and computational capacity, you can also download the raw data of Mazuelas et al. 2022 available at EGA under the accession number EGAS00001005907, but it is not strictly necessary for performing this QC analysis.

-For performing a good QC analysis, it is necessary to carefully follow the next steps:
+To perform the QC analysis, please follow these steps:

-##1- Download R version 4.2.0 https://cran.r-project.org/ and R-Studio from https://www.rstudio.com/products/rstudio/download/#download
+1. Download and install R version 4.2.0 <https://cran.r-project.org/>.

+2. **OPTIONAL** Download and install Rstudio from <https://www.rstudio.com/products/rstudio/download/#download>.
+This will provide a friendly environment to run R code and generate figures.

-##2- Download Bioconductor v3.15 or superior https://www.bioconductor.org/install/
+3. Install Bioconductor v3.15 or later <https://www.bioconductor.org/install/>

-##3- Download Salmon v.1.9.0 from https://salmon.readthedocs.io/en/latest/index.html **(salmon is only available for Linux systems)**
+4. Download and install Salmon v.1.9.0.
+Follow the instruction at <https://salmon.readthedocs.io/en/latest/index.html> **(salmon is only available for Linux systems)**

-##4- Download the reference genome hg38.fa.gz from UCSC https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/?C=M;O=A
+5. Download the reference `genome hg38.fa.gz` from UCSC <https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/?C=M;O=A>

-##5- Download the reference transcriptome refMrna.fa.gz from UCSC https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/?C=M;O=A
+6. Download the reference transcriptome `refMrna.fa.gz` from UCSC <https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/?C=M;O=A>

-##6- Fill up the QCheatmap_pipeline_parameters.yaml with the necesary information. **WARNING!** There are some parameters you should fill up before running the pipeline.
+7. Fill in the `QCheatmap_pipeline_parameters.yaml` with the necessary information. **WARNING!** There are some parameters you should fill up before running the pipeline.

-##7- Create a Salmon index using STARProtocols_SalmonIndex.sh contained in this directory for processing your data
+8. Create a Salmon index using `STARProtocols_SalmonIndex.sh` contained in this directory for processing your data

-##8- Pseudoalign your fastq files using  Rscript STARProtocols_Salmon_Alignment.R in your command line.
+9. Pseudoalign your fastq files using `Rscript STARProtocols_Salmon_Alignment.R` in your command line.

-##9- Proceed to create a QC heatmap plot to see if your neurofibromaspheres are well differentiated running Rscript STARProtocols_QC.R in your command line.
+10. Proceed to create a QC heatmap plot to see if your neurofibromaspheres are well differentiated running `Rscript STARProtocols_QC.R` in your command line.

-*Please, refer to Mazuelas et al. 2022 Figure 3 E(https://doi.org/10.1016/j.celrep.2022.110385) for a reference of a good neurofibromasphere differenciation.*
+*Please, refer to Figure 3E in Mazuelas et al. 2022  (<https://doi.org/10.1016/j.celrep.2022.110385>) for an example of a good neurofibromasphere differentiation.*